p-tupe/pingmon/README.md

 > Under construction

-A simple fire 'n forget site monitoring service.
+Pingmon is a cli tool for site monitoring and downtime alert service.

 ## Setup